y-bib/TimeSeries_SKU_forecast/README.md

   - **MAE** (Mean Absolute Error)
   - **MAPE** (Mean Absolute Percentage Error, non-zero values only, biased-calculated)
   - **Sample Variance** calculated on the test data (20% of the whole data)
+- Confidence intervals were calculated using the same value of variance calculated based on test data (test data, predicted data)

 ## Assumpition
 - State space methods assumes Gaussian distribution of resuduals - did not tested that for the given data